jina-ai/dev-gpt/README.md

 - [ ] section for microservices built by the community
 - [ ] test feedback for playground generation (could be part of the debugging)
 - [ ] should we send everything via json in the text attribute for simplicity?
+- [ ] fix release workflow
+-

 Proposal:
 - [ ] just generate the non-jina related code and insert it into an executor template
+- [ ] think about strategies after the first approach failed?
+- [ ] smooth rendering animation of  the responses